joomla/user-interface-text/Action or description.md

 #### Log in, Log out
 Login is one word (not hyphenated) when it's a noun eg go to the login page
-Log in is two words when it's a verb eg you log in with your password
+Log in is two words when it's a verb eg you log in with your username
 Logout is one word (not hyphenated) when it's a noun eg select the logout menu
 Log out is two words when it's a verb eg you log out by clicking on the button